bitsofparag/vivarium/README.md

 (Yet another) Docker image for running AI coding agents.

 Vivarium is a containerized development environment for agent runs.
-It includes common build, test, lint, shell, Git, container, and supply-chain tools for Go, Python, Node, and general Unix work.
+It includes **the essentials**, viz. common build, test, lint, shell, Git, container, and supply-chain tools for Go, Python, Node, and general Unix work.

 Build the image, publish it if needed, then run an agent with a repo mounted at `/workspace`.
-The mount is the boundary: files outside the mounted paths are not part of the working area.
+The mount is the boundary: files outside the mounted paths are not part of the agent's working area.

 ## Quick-Start